-Below is a link to the product on Amazon for you.
+Below is a link to the exact Planet Flame heat press that I reviewed on Amazon for you.

 Here is the video of my very first press!
 We edited it so you don’t have to watch me just standing in front of the press for 30 seconds at a time so if you are thinking “wow, she pressed that really quick” just know it was edited down for your viewing pleasure.